awsdocs/amazon-ec2-user-guide/doc_source/data-protection.md

 + Use SSL/TLS to communicate with AWS resources\.
 We recommend TLS 1\.2 or later\.
 + Set up API and user activity logging with AWS CloudTrail\.
 + Use AWS encryption solutions, along with all default security controls within AWS services\.
-+ Use advanced managed security services such as Amazon Macie, which assists in discovering and securing personal data that is stored in Amazon S3\.
++ Use advanced managed security services such as Amazon Macie, which assists in discovering and securing sensitive data that is stored in Amazon S3\.
 + If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
 For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

 We strongly recommend that you never put confidential or sensitive information, such as your customers' email addresses, into tags or free\-form fields such as a **Name** field\.
 This includes when you work with Amazon EC2 or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
 Any data that you enter into tags or free\-form fields used for names may be used for billing or diagnostic logs\.
 If you provide a URL to an external server, we strongly recommend that you do not include credentials information in the URL to validate your request to that server\.